pollination/honeybee-radiance/README.md

 # Pollination Honeybee Radiance plugin.

-The honeybee-radiance plugin adds daylight simulation functions to Pollination.
+Pollination honeybee-radiance is a plugin that adds daylight simulation functions to Pollination.

 This plugin takes advantage of Ladybug Tools `honeybee-radiance` Python package CLI.
 For more information see: [PyPI](https://pypi.org/project/honeybee-radiance/) and